jaxonjma/jaxonjma/README.md

 - 🌱 I’m currently learning about cloud tecnologies
 - 💬 Ask me about Java, Spring, Testing, CI, Good practices and Colombia ☀️
 - 😄 Pronouns: Perrini
-- ⚡ Fun fact: Dance, bikes and new places 🌏
+- ⚡ Fun fact: Dance, visit new places, bikes and new places 🌏

 ##### I have been working mainly with: